VictorTruan/Teaching-HEIGVD-AIT-2019-Labo-Docker/rapport/rapport.md

 [M4] You probably noticed that the list of web application nodes is hardcoded in the load balancer configuration.
 How can we manage the web app nodes in a more dynamic fashion?
 ```
-We can make a system where each new node query the load balancer to tell that he is available to handle load, and then the laod balancer adds them.
+We can make a system where each new node query the load balancer to tell that he is available to handle load, and then the load balancer adds them.
 ```

 [M5] Do you think our current solution is able to run additional management processes beside the main web server / load balancer process in a container?
 If no, what is missing / required to reach the goal?
 If yes, how to proceed to run for example a log forwarding process?